-Strategic planning and oversight of management's execution of the Company's strategic vision is a primary responsibility of the Board.
-At least quarterly, management and the Board review and discuss the Company's detailed strategic plans, including changes from previous strategic positions, market and economic projections, industry and regulatory trends, areas of focus for each functional area, expected financial statement and shareholder investment impacts, resource requirements, human capital development, risk and stress test scenarios, among other topics.
+One of the Board's primary responsibilities is oversight of management's execution of the Company's goals and objectives.
+Throughout the year, management and the Board review and discuss the Company's detailed strategic plans, including changes from previous strategic positions, market and economic outlook, industry and regulatory trends, areas of focus for each functional area, expected financial implications, potential stakeholder impacts, resource requirements, human capital development, and risk and stress test scenarios, among other topics.

-Throughout the year, the Board and its committees receive updates from management and actively engage in discussions regarding execution of the strategy, variables impacting results and changes to the strategic plan.
+The Board and its committees regularly receive updates from management and actively engage in discussions regarding execution of the Company's strategy, variables impacting results and changes to the strategic plan.

-In addition to its regular Board and committee meetings, the Board periodically visits several properties representing different aspects of the Company's strategy.
-The Board believes these on-site visits provide additional insight into the Company's markets, operations, resident base, human capital management, technology usage and allocation of capital investments, and allow for better oversight of the Company's strategies.
+In addition to its regularly scheduled Board and committee meetings and ongoing interaction with the management team, Board members periodically visit properties representing various geographies and asset types.
+The Board believes these on-site visits provide additional insight into the Company's markets, operations, residents and guests, human capital management, technology usage and allocation of capital investments, and allow for better oversight of and more thoughtful input into the Company's strategies.